Read below for policies on tuition, payments, refunds and more from the Saint Louis University School of Medicine.

 SAP appeals are submitted to and reviewed by the University Satisfactory Academic Progress Committee, which will respond directly to students with the results of the appeal.

-The Committee on Student Progress and Program Planning is comprised of faculty members who will evaluate student performance.
+The Student Progress Committee comprises faculty members who will evaluate student performance.
 The committee reviews all transcripts, records and reports to determine if a student has fulfilled all academic requirements and certifies the student’s eligibility for promotion to the succeeding year and graduation.